angelalenling/crime-data-state-clustering/README.md

 Project: K-Means Clustering of US Violent Crime Rates by State

 This project applies K-Means clustering to the USArrests dataset to group U.S. states based on violent crime statistics.
-It then visualizes the clustering results on an interactive, color-coded map using Folium and a GeoJSON file of U.S. state boundaries.
+It then visualizes the clustering results and a summary on a color-coded map using Folium and a GeoJSON file of U.S. state boundaries.

 The main workflow is implemented in:
     K_means_clustering_for_state_crimes.py